 On the parent counter—where you sign out—you will find our daily schedules, and on the glass wipe-off board you will see what the children decided to do.
 We encourage them to plan for themselves, and we try to provide what they need to implement their ideas.

-During Eugene School District 4J’s school year, the Moss Street Children’s Center shares after-school transportation responsibilities with the Vivian Olum Center, coordinating our pick-up schedules with 14 schools.
-After-school bus service to Moss Street costs $5 per day, or $15 per each three or more days, on after-school care days.
+During Eugene School District 4J’s school year, the Moss Street Children’s Center shares after-school transportation responsibilities with the Vivian Olum Center, coordinating our pick-up schedules with several schools.
+After-school bus service to Moss Street costs $6 per day, or $20 per each four or five days, on after-school care days.